elunna/nerfhack-changelog/README.md

 * trappers and lurkers above are mindless and speed 6
 * troll meat provides temporary intrinsic regeneration (xnh)
 * unique monsters cannot be tamed
+* violet fungi get a passive hallucination attack
-* all vortices (v) resist shock damage.
+* all vortices (v) resist shock damage
 * vampire mages can see invisible
 * all werefoo in animal form get infravision
 * werewolves have a higher level and difficulty, stronger attacks
 * weretigers have a higher level and difficulty, stronger attacks
 * wraiths also no longer "stalk" the player and follow them across levels (Dyna)
 * wumpus is now huge; strengthened bite attack from 3d6 to 6d9
 * xans can't fly (dnh)
 * yellow and black light explosions are directionless (xnh)
+* yellow molds puff out clouds of stunning spores.

 ### Unique monster changes
 * Croesus can move other monsters out of his way (Evil)